Accla/graphulo/README.md

 as long as the *zip* utility is installed.
 On Windows systems, `DBinit.m` may not be built (used in D4M installation).
 See the message in the build after running `mvn package`.

+#### Other Build Options

+Run `mvn package -DskipTests -DNoDoAll` to not build the alldeps jar, libext zip, and javadoc.
+This build will be much faster than normal builds.

+Run `mvn package -DskipTests -DBundleAll` to create a jar that includes the Accumulo dependencies alongside all other dependencies.
+This should not be used in an Accumulo installation because the Accumulo classes will conflict with the jars in the Accumulo installation.
+It is useful for running standalong programs.

 ### Test
 Tests only run on Unix-like systems.